 Cleaning & Care:

-- A pillow protector is not necessary with Old Europe Duvet pillows since we have two layers of cotton on our pillows to keep the down clean.
+- A pillow protector is not necessary with Old Europe Duvet pillows since we have two layers of cotton on our pillows to keep the down clean, but for extra longevity, we do sell some protectors on our site.

-- If you feel you want extra protection, do not use a zippered extra cover, just use an old thin pillow case under your regular case-or even two pillowcases for extra protection!
+- If you feel you want extra protection, without a zipper, just use an old thin pillow case under your regular case-or even two pillowcases for extra protection!

 If you have allergies to feathers, buy a down pillow.
 It is very rare to be allergic to down.
 Most often, the allergy is to the quill of the feather (quill mites).
 Down has very few quills.
 If down and feather are properly cleaned and sanitized, both can be considered hypoallergenic.
 Buy only top-quality down and feather, and make sure they are properly sanitized.